liamchalcroft/med-rs/docs/faq.rst

 **What is medrs?**

-medrs is a high-performance medical imaging library that combines Rust's performance with Python's ecosystem.
-It provides ultra-fast NIfTI I/O operations with crop-first loading that achieves 40x memory reduction and 200-3500x speed improvements for deep learning workflows.
+medrs is a medical imaging library that combines Rust's performance with Python's ecosystem.
+It provides fast NIfTI I/O operations with crop-first loading that significantly reduces memory usage and improves speed for deep learning workflows (see benchmarks in the README for specific numbers).

 **What file formats does medrs support?**